awietek/ed_basics/README.rst

 Exercises
 -------------
-The exercises can be found in the manuscript exercises.pdf_.
+The exercises will be uploaded on friday.

 Developer
 -------------